 Getting Around San Francisco

-The best ways to get around San Francisco are on foot or by public transportation.
+The best ways to get around San Francisco are on foot and by using public transportation.
 Most of the popular attractions are within walking distance of the city center, and the large municipal transportation system (called the Muni) operates bus and streetcar lines, leaving little need for your own set of wheels.
-You can also travel by cable car (also operated by Muni), which is a more entertaining, albeit slower, way to see the city.
-To get into the city from the San Francisco International Airport (SFO), you can use the Bay Area Rapid Transit (known among locals as the BART) commuter rail or you can take a taxi for around $46 to $66, depending on your final destination and the state of traffic at the time.
+The city's famous cable cars (also operated by Muni) and bus tours are a more entertaining, albeit slower, way to see the city.
+To get into town from the San Francisco International Airport (SFO), you can use the Bay Area Rapid Transit (known among locals as the BART) commuter rail, or you can take a taxi for around $46 to $66, depending on your final destination and the state of traffic at the time.

-Easy-to-navigate bus, streetcar and cable car routes on the San Francisco Municipal Transportation Agency's "Muni" system render a car unnecessary.
-Individual rides on all three forms of transportation cost about $2, although there are discounts for children and senior citizens.
-If you plan to ride a lot, consider purchasing a Muni Passport, which offers unlimited rides for one, three or seven-day periods (prices range from $14 to $27).
-The San Francisco CityPass is another option, offering unlimited Muni rides for a week as well as free entry to some of the city's top attractions for $67.
+Numerous bus, streetcar and cable car routes on the San Francisco Municipal Transportation Agency's "Muni" system render a car unnecessary.
+Individual rides on bus and rail cost $2.50 and cable car rides cost $7, although there are discounts on all transportation for children and senior citizens.
+If you plan to ride a lot, consider purchasing a Muni Passport, which offers unlimited rides for one, three or seven-day periods (prices range from $21 to $42).

 You can avoid rental car fees even if you plan on seeing more of the Bay Area than just San Francisco.
-Bay Area Rapid Transit (BART) provides high-speed rail service to the surrounding areas, as well as SFO airport.
-Fares are dependent on distance, although you can expect to pay about $7.95 for a one-way trip from the airport, and about $1.75 for a ride within city limits.
+Bay Area Rapid Transit (BART) provides high-speed rail service to the surrounding areas and the San Francisco airport.
+Fares are dependent on distance, although you can expect to pay about $8.65 for a one-way trip from the airport to downtown, and about $1.95 for a ride within city limits.

-The Golden Gate Ferry Service offers water transportation between central San Francisco (Market Street in the Financial District) to nearby communities such as Sausalito, Tiburon and Larkspur.
-One-way fares cost around $8 for adults, and the ride takes about 1/2 hour.
-Ferry service between San Francisco (Fisherman's Wharf) and several outlying communities (including Sausalito and Tiburon) is also provided by the Blue & Gold Fleet.
-One-way fares range between $6.50 and $10.50, depending on the destination.
+The Golden Gate Ferry Service offers water transportation between central San Francisco (departing at the Ferry Building) to several nearby communities, including Sausalito, Tiburon and Larkspur.
+One-way fares vary by destination, but they generally start at $11 for an adult ticket.
+Ferry service between San Francisco and several nearby towns (including Angel Island and Oakland) is also provided by the Blue & Gold Fleet.
+One-way fares range between $6.60 and $13.80, depending on the destination.